Steve Donner: Other ventures

 Donner helped bring professional soccer and lacrosse to his home town of Rochester, New York.
 As the governor of the Knighthawks, he was involved in the transition of the Major Indoor Lacrosse League from a single-entity ownership organization into the reconstituted National Lacrosse League in 1997.
 He was also instrumental in the development and construction of the ESL Sports Centre and PAETEC Park in Rochester.

 Teams he has owned or managed have won championships in the American Hockey League, the National Lacrosse League, the A-League, and Major League Lacrosse.
 He has brought a total of eight championship teams to the City of Rochester.

 Donner was AHL executive of the year in 1996 and was inducted into the United Soccer Leagues Hall of Fame in 2006, the Frontier Field Walk of Fame in 2014 and the Rochester Knighthawks Hall of Fame in 2014.
 He spearheaded the relocation of the Orlando Titans of the National Lacrosse League from New York City and was instrumental in bringing the Austin USL franchise to Orlando, which became the MLS Orlando City SC.

 In 2018, he led an ownership group called South Carolina Pro Hockey, LLC, that purchased the Greenville Swamp Rabbits of the ECHL.
 The group sold the Swamp Rabbits in 2020.

 On April 27, 2022, Donner announced the establishment of the Elmira Mammoth hockey franchise as a "hybrid expansion" member of the Federal Prospects Hockey League.
 The team is owned by Tadross Donner Sports and Entertainment, of which Donner is a Partner, and Donner will act as the President of the new franchise.

+During the 2022-23 season Donner was implicated in controversy when it was discovered that a player, Nikita Andrusenko, who had been invited to training camp, was wanted in Utah for rape.
+Andrusenko was later arrested at First Arena.
+It was alleged that Donner was fully aware of the warrant and had been actively helping him hide in Elmira.

+Following the 2022-23 season Donner was evicted from First Arena for failing to pay bills, owing nearly $1,000,000.

 In June 2022, Donner was named Commissioner of the fledgling Professional Box Lacrosse Association, an eight-team regional professional men's indoor lacrosse league which he co-founded.